 Remove gently and deep fry on both sides until golden brown.

-Serve hot Maddur Vada with hot filter coffee.
+Serve hot Maddur Vada with chutney and hot filter coffee or masala tea.

 I promise that it is a heaven on earth experience.

 Store in airtight containers.
 They can be stored for a week.